MichaelShaw/tavern/README.md

 ## AI

 ### Notes on our heuristic degradation

+It's a matter of efficiency and bang for buck .... the heuristic can basically detect trapedness already.

 We currently check for opponent trappedness when we evaluate the heuristic.
 This is currently the only method of checking that our last move secured a trapedness win.